-The ALKO rubber suspension is designed and developed to suit all types of road conditions and is maintenance free.
-Three rubber elements are contained within a hexagonal axle tube.
+The ALKO rubber suspension consists of three rubber elements are contained within a hexagonal axle tube.
 These provide suspension and have inherent damping characteristics.
 (Only the hubs and wheel brakes require attention - see axle booklet Part No. 580458).

 Coupling head